raimonvibe/Gina_the-turtle/README.md

+# Snake Game
+This is a Python project that implements the classic Snake game using the Turtle module.
+The game allows the user to control a snake and eat food, with the snake growing longer with each food eaten.
+If the snake hits a wall or itself, the game ends.

+# Installation
+To run this project, you'll need to have Python installed on your computer.
+You can download the latest version of Python from the official website: https://www.python.org/downloads/

+Once you have Python installed, you can download the project files from this GitHub repository.

+# Usage
+To run the game, navigate to the directory where the project files are saved in your terminal or command prompt and type the following command:

+# Copy code
+python snake_game.py This will run the Python script and open a window with the game board.

+# How It Works
+The project uses the Turtle module to create the game board, snake, and food.
+It defines functions to handle user input, move the snake, and detect collisions.
+The game loop updates the screen and handles user input until the game ends.

 # Turtle Circle Drawing Module (Spyrograph)

 This is a Python Turtle module that draws 36 circles around a central point, each with a different color and angle.